TatevikJ/Capstone/README.md

 Pdf file of the report is Capstone_Paper_TJ.pdf and accompanying latex files are in Capstone Paper latex.zip.

 ## Data simulation
 The data simulation code is data_simulation.Rmd, which generates and stores the datasets into input_files/ directory.
-The code also includes making visualizations on the simulated data and stores the figures in data_simulation_plots/ directory
+The code also includes making visualizations on the simulated data and stores the figures in data_simulation_plots/ directory.
+The files in this directory correspond to Fgures 3a, 4a, 7, 8 of the paper

+This code also uses csv files from accuracy_files/ directory to generate Figure 11 of the paper.

 ## Running the main program
 ### Operating Systems